MCLegoMan/mclmaf2024/README.md

   - Use at your own risk.

 #
-This mod was created for April Fools' 2024, and is likely to contain bugs.
-Use at your own risk.
+_This mod was created for April Fools' 2024, and is likely to contain bugs.
+Use at your own risk._

+Licensed under LGPL-3.0-or-later.

+**This mod is not affiliated with/endorsed by Mojang Studios or Microsoft.**